dmwyatt/gh_repo_download/README.md

 appropriate errors in the session and then redirect back to the form page which reads the errors from the session and sends them to the template for display.

+### Data URI

+As a side effect of doing everything in-memory, we don't have an URL to download the concatenated file from.
+Instead, we embed the file in the HTML on the results page as a data URI.

+Since we also have a "copy to clipboard" button, we just read the data URI in Javascript, decode it, and copy it to the clipboard.

 ### Size management

 We do need to worry about downloading excessively large repos or delivering excessively